The triangulated category of K-motives DK_(k): Introduction

-The main $V$-spectral category $\bb K$ is constructed in Section~\ref{CategoriesA}.
+The main $V$-spectral category $\bb K$ is constructed in Section~\ref{CategoriesA} (see Theorem~\ref{semga}).
 It is strict over perfect fields.
-The associated triangulated category $D\cc O_-^{eff}(k)$ is denoted by $DK_-^{eff}(k)$.
-The spectral category $\bb K$ is a priori different from spectral categories constructed by the authors in~\cite{GP} and has some advantages over spectral categories of~\cite{GP}.
+The associated triangulated category $D\cc O_-^{\text{eff}}(k)$ is denoted by $DK_-^{\text{eff}}(k)$.
+The spectral category $\bb K$ is a priori different from spectral categories constructed by the authors in~\cite{GP}.
+But we expect that associated motivic model categories of modules over the spectral categories are equivalent.

 To each smooth $k$-variety $X$ we associate its $K$-motive $M_{\bb K}(X)$.
-By definition, it is an object of the category $DK_{-}^{eff}(k)$.
+By definition, it is an object of the category $DK_{-}^{\text{eff}}(k)$.
 We prove in Theorem~\ref{vesmaneploho} that

 where $pt=\spec(k)$ and $K(X)$ is Quillen's $K$-theory of $X$.
 Thus Quillen's $K$-theory is represented by the $K$-motive of the point.

 The spectral category $\bb K$ is of great utility in authors' paper~\cite{GP1}, in which they solve some problems related to the motivic spectral sequence.
 In fact, the problems were the main motivation for constructing the spectral category $\bb K$ and developing the machinery of $K$-motives.